Every year, CPRS Manitoba recognizes and celebrates excellence in public communications with the Manitoba Communicator of the Year Award (MCOY).

 The MCOY Award is CPRS Manitoba’s most prestigious public relations and communications award and honours practitioners, teams and organizations that lead the way in innovation, resourcefulness and creativity.
 It celebrates Manitoba businesses, government, non-profits and community organizations whose efforts within the previous year or two have resulted in greater understanding of a specific issue, successful promotion of a cause, expert management of a crisis, or public’s acceptance of an organization’s mandate.

-Save the date for the 11th Annual Manitoba Communicator of the Year (MCOY) Awards Celebration!
+Save the date for the 12th annual Manitoba Communicator of the Year (MCOY) Awards Celebration – Friday, April 26, 2019!

 About the Awards

 Celebrating excellence in communications, the Manitoba Communicator of the Year (MCOY) awards honour individuals and organizations whose work in public relations or communications has had a significant impact in the community.